Graduate Wind Conducting

 Master of Music, Instrumental Conducting Specialization

-The Colorado State University Master of Music, Instrumental Conducting Specialization in wind conducting is a two year residency program in a large, nationally recognized collegiate band program.
+The Colorado State University Master of Music degree program with an emphasis in wind conducting is a two year residency program in a large, nationally recognized collegiate band program.
 Graduate students in this area gain valuable experience running all aspect of a comprehensive collegiate band program, including rehearsal techniques, performance experience, organizational skills, logistics, and recruiting.
 Graduate wind conducting students work with all band ensembles on campus, classical and athletic.
-As part of their coursework, students rehearse and conduct two performances with each of our three concerts bands, prepare and conduct a chamber wind recital, and write a thesis style “conductors analysis” document in addition to completing regular M.M. coursework.
-All wind conducting graduate students study conducting each semester with Dr. Rebecca Phillips, director of bands, complete two wind literature seminar courses taught by Dr. Phillips, and study one additional semester of conducting with Professor Wes Kenney, our orchestra director.
+As part of their coursework, students rehearse and conduct two performances with each of our three concerts bands, prepare and conduct a chamber wind recital, and write a thesis style “conductors analysis” document in addition to completing regular MM coursework.
+All wind conducting graduate students study conducting each semester with Dr. Rebecca Phillips, Director of Bands, complete two wind literature seminar courses taught by Dr. Phillips, and study one additional semester of conducting with Professor Wes Kenney, our orchestra director.
 It is expected that all applicants who wish to receive consideration will have a minimum of three years band teaching experience at the secondary school level.
-More information about the graduate program is available at: https://music.colostate.edu/academics/graduate/
+More information about the School of Music graduate program can be located here.

-The wind conducting studio has a three-graduate student capacity.
+The wind conducting studio has a three-graduate student capacity and we anticipate one opening beginning in the 2021-2022 academic school year.
 Wind graduate students are offered an assistantship that includes the following (details subject to change based on Board of Governors annual guidelines):